Abhishek143895/WildVerse-Exploring-Earth-s-Natural-Symphony/README.md

 To experience WildVerse, simply navigate to https://abhishek143895.github.io/WildVerse-Exploring-Earth-s-Natural-Symphony/ and explore the mesmerizing world of wildlife.
 Feel free to contribute, provide feedback, or report issues through abhisheksrivastavabhu@gmail.com.

 ## Acknowledgments
-WildVerse is a collaborative effort, made possible by the contributor:
+WildVerse is made possible by the contributor: Abhishek Srivastava - UI/Web Developer

-Abhishek Srivastava: Lead Developer